An Improved Genetic Algorithm and Its Application in Neural Network Adversarial Attack: Introduction

 Therefore, it is necessary to find an effective optimization algorithm to solve such problems.
 In this background, various swarm intelligence optimization algorithms have been proposed one after another, such as Particle Swarm Optimization(PSO)\citep{kennedy1995particle,eberhart1995new},Grey Wolf Optimizer(GWO)\citep{mirjalili2014grey}, etc. Subsequently, a variety of improved optimization algorithms also have been proposed one after another.
 For example, the improved genetic algorithm for cloud environment task scheduling\citep{zhou2020improved}, the improved genetic algorithm for flexible job shop scheduling\citep{zhang2020improved}, the improved genetic algorithm for green fresh food logistics\citep{li2020optimization}, etc.

-However, these improved optimization algorithms are improved for domain-specific optimization problems, and there is no improvement on the precision, convergence efficiency and generalization of the algorithms themselves.
-In this paper, the crossover operator and mutation operator of the genetic algorithm are improved to improve the convergence efficiency and precision of the algorithm without affecting the effectiveness of the improved genetic algorithm on most of optimization problems.
+However, these improved optimization algorithms are improved for domain-specific optimization problems and do not improve the accuracy, convergence efficiency and generalization of the algorithms themselves.
+In this paper, the crossover operator and mutation operator of the genetic algorithm are improved to improve the convergence efficiency and precision of the algorithm without affecting the effectiveness of the improved genetic algorithm on most optimization problems.
 The effectiveness of the improved genetic algorithm is also verified through many comparison experiments and applications in the field of neural network adversarial attacks.

-The source code of this paper has been released on Github\citep{yang2021neural}.
+The main contributions of this paper are as follows: \begin{itemize} \item By improving the single-point crossover link of SGA, the fitness function is used as an evaluation index for selecting children after crossover, thus reducing the number of iterations and accelerating the convergence speed. \item By improving the basic bitwise mutation of the SGA, traversing each gene of the offspring and performing selective mutation on them, setting different mutation rates for two parts of a chromosome, thus improving the global search in the stable case of local optimum. \item The improved genetic algorithm is applied to the field of neural network adversarial attack, which increases the speed of adversarial sample generation and improves the robustness of the neural network model. \end{itemize}